aayushkarki682/spring5-di-demo-factory-bean/README.md

 Spring5-di-demo-factorybean

-This has the example of how to use the @Primary, @Profile annotations to priorize which component to use when it has lots of options.
+This project shows the example of how to use the @Primary, @Profile annotations to priorize which component to use when it has lots of options.